JessicaCarmona/Newsdata-Project/README.md

 # Newsdata-Project

-This repository contains a code/Repor_Tool that prints out reports in plain text based on the newsdata in the database called news.
+This repository contains a Report_Tool (code) that prints out a report in plain text based on the newsdata from a database called news.

 ## Steps to get started